davsec-teaching/ECS160-Winter2025/Homework-2.md

 **Implementing a microservice**

 We will use [Spring Boot](https://spring.io/projects/spring-boot) as our microservices framework.
+Please clone the repository at https://github.com/davsec-teaching/ECS160-HW2-skeleton.
+This repository comes with a `pom.xml` file that already contains the library dependencies for Spring Boot.
+(If you're interested in setting this up yourself, check out https://start.spring.io/).
+The provided repository contains a `ModerationService.java` source code file that you can use to get started.

 Spring Boot uses Java Annotations to annotate the services.
-Check out this
-[tutorial](https://codecrunch.org/creating-a-post-and-get-request-springboot-ff6e82a5d46b) for how to use Spring Boot with HTTP Post requests.
+Check out this [tutorial](https://codecrunch.org/creating-a-post-and-get-request-springboot-ff6e82a5d46b) for how to use Spring Boot with HTTP Post requests.
 We will create REST API endpoints for these microservices.
 For more information on REST API check out [this](https://www.redhat.com/en/topics/api/what-is-a-rest-api) link.